zulip/zulip/docs/integration-guide.md

 * Then write a draft webhook handler under `zerver/views/webhooks/`;
   there are a lot of examples in that directory.
-We recommend templating off a short one (like `travis.py`), since the longer ones usually just have more complex parsing which can obscure what's common to all webhook integrations.
+We recommend templating off a short one (like `stash.py` or `zendesk.py`), since the longer ones usually just have more complex parsing which can obscure what's common to all webhook integrations.
+In addition to writing the integration itself, you'll need to add an entry in `zproject/urls.py` for your webhook; search for `webhook` in that file to find the existing ones (and please add yours in the alphabetically correct place).

 * Then write a test for your fixture in `zerver/tests/test_hooks.py`, and you can iterate on the tests and webhooks handler until they work,